 The “third series” is kind of a separate model, dubbed GAZ-24-10 by the manufacturer, but it is still very heavily based on GAZ-24.
 The transition started in 1984, and was completed by mid-1986 (however the wagon was not updated until 1987).

-The most obvious differences include flush outside door handles, black plastic grill, wider wheels with radial tires and plastic covers, and a completely new interior with a hard molded plastic dashboard, different seats with headrests, new door panels, etc.
+The most obvious differences include valance panel without parking lights (they were integrated into headlights), flush outside door handles, black plastic grill, wider wheels with radial tires and plastic covers, and a completely new interior with a hard molded plastic dashboard, different seats with headrests, new door panels, etc.

 A much more detailed, month-by-month list of changes can be found in the Russian version.